learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 Now with everything in place, initialize a regression object and fit your model!

 ### Warning: If you receive an error of the form "LinAlgError: Singular matrix"
 Stats models was unable to fit the model due to some Linear Algebra problems.
-Specifically, the matrix was not invertable due to not being full rank.
-In layman's terms, there was a lot of redundant superfulous data.
+Specifically, the matrix was not invertible due to not being full rank.
+In layman's terms, there was a lot of redundant, superfluous data.
 Try removing some features from the model and running it again.

 ```python